architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-macos.rst

 ==============================

 Working with the CityEnergyAnalyst (CEA) on a Mac OS system is a little bit messier than on Windows and requires using the Terminal to launch CEA.
 But don't worry - it works!
-There are two installation methods, choose the one that suits your habit!
+There are two installation methods, choose the one that suits your habits!

 1. Use the CEA docker image